sourcegraph/deploy-sourcegraph/docs/update.md

 ## Improving update reliability and latency with node selectors

-Some of the services that comprise Sourcegraph Data Center require more resources than others, especially if the default CPU or memory allocations have been overridden.
+Some of the services that comprise Sourcegraph require more resources than others, especially if the default CPU or memory allocations have been overridden.
 During an update when many services restart, you may observe that the more resource-hungry pods (e.g., `gitserver`, `indexed-search`) fail to restart, because no single node has enough available CPU or memory to accommodate them.
 This may be especially true if the cluster is heterogeneous (i.e., not all nodes have the same amount of CPU/memory).

 If this happens, do the following: